show all collections

 2008

-Deubal is a French creative agency consisting of Stéphanie Lelong and Olivier Marquézy.
-Deubal specializes in illustration-based motion graphic design, print and animation.
-They created several short films, music videos, children’s books, poster designs, theater sets and even T-shirts!
+Deubal is a Paris, France-based creative agency founded by Stéphanie Lelong and Olivier Marquézy.
+Specializing in illustration-based motion design, print and animation, Deubal creates film title sequences, short films, music videos, children’s books, poster designs, and theater sets.
 Their work is often character-based.

 Full credits